kerouac01850/questrade-reconcile/README.md

 [PDF Documentation](Documentation/QuestradeMacroDocumentation.pdf?raw=True)

-QuestradeReconcile delivers easily accessible base sheets that anyone who tinkers with spreadsheets can use to make a fully customized portfolio managment application.
-UNobody ought to allow any software, including code from this repository, access to the Questrade API without first being able to perform a security audit.
+QuestradeReconcile delivers easily accessible data that anyone who tinkers with spreadsheets can use to make a fully customized application.
+Nobody ought to use software, including code from this repository, to access the Questrade API without first being able to perform a security audit.

 [Wiki Roadmap](https://github.com/kerouac01850/questrade-reconcile/wiki)